-The number of people using accountancy services in the U.S. appears to have dwindled slightly in recent years, falling by approximately five million from the first half of 2008 to the first half of 2016.
-Despite this, members of the American Institute of Certified Public Accountants have expressed increasing confidence in their businesses since the end of 2012.
-In the first last of 2014, the Certified Public Accountants Outlook Index score was the highest it had been since before 2011, indicating increasing activity in the industry.
+Members of the American Institute of Certified Public Accountants (AICPA) have expressed generally increasing confidence in their businesses since the beginning of 2016.
+In the first quarter of 2018, the Certified Public Accountants Outlook Index score was the highest it had been since before 2011, indicating increasing activity in the industry.
 The index did however fall by five points over the period to the last quarter of 2018.
 Of the factors posing risks to accountancy business at this time, inflationary pressures from labor costs, raw materials and interest rates were the most commonly identified by accountants.